Uncovering Market Insights With the MFI Indicator

 The Market Facilitation Index indicator was invented by trader and author Bill Williams, who described it as a measure of market reaction to new volume.
-It does this by looking at how much the price has moved alongside tick volume at the time and assigning a market facilitation value.
+It does this by looking at how much the price has moved alongside tick volume at the time, and then subsequently assigning a market facilitation value.
 Bill Williams described this value as the market's willingness to move the price.

 Calculating the Market Facilitation Index

 The calculations behind the MFI are really very simple.
 First you determine the range over your period of observation (i.e. subtract the low of the period from the high of the period).
 You then divide this range value by the tick volume for the period.
 This is shown in the following equation:

 - MFI = (H - L) / V

 - H = high

 MetaTrader 4 has a whole set of Bill Williams trading indicators that come as part of the standard tools when you download the platform.
 You will find the Market Facilitation Index listed in the Bill Williams folder, within MT4's Navigator, as shown in the image below: